Start/Evaluate

 • Not having or not giving yourself enough time for what you have to do

-• Compare the present experience with a previous one easier and expect the current one to be of the same level
+• Comparing the present experience with a previous easier one and expecting the current one to be of the same level

 • Not being in the mood to do what needs to be done